dracory/base/wf/README.md

 # WF (Workflow) Package

-The wf package provides a flexible and extensible framework for defining and executing sequential operations in Go.
+The wf package provides a flexible and extensible framework for defining and executing automated tasks and processes in Go.
+It is designed for computational workflows where steps are executed programmatically without requiring manual intervention.

-The Runnable interface is implemented by the Step, Pipeline, and Dag types.
+The Runnable interface is implemented by the Step, Pipeline, and Dag types, providing a unified way to execute automated tasks.

-The Step type is used for representing a single unit of work that can be executed within a given context and specified data.
+The Step type is used for representing a single unit of automated work that can be executed within a given context and specified data.

-The Pipeline type is used for grouping related runnables and executing them in sequence.
+The Pipeline type is used for grouping related automated tasks and executing them in sequence.

-The Dag (Directed Acyclic Graph) type is used for advanced workflow management with dependencies between runnables.
+The Dag (Directed Acyclic Graph) type is used for advanced workflow management with dependencies between automated tasks.

 ## Key Features

+- **Automated Task Execution**: Define and execute tasks programmatically without manual intervention
 - **Simple Step Definitions**: Easily define individual operations as reusable steps
 - **Organized Pipelines**: Group related operations into logical pipelines for better maintainability
 - **Flexible Dependencies**: Create complex workflows with step dependencies using DAG